CalebSkinner1/MMAKappa/README.md

 ## Data Analysis
 The Data Analysis file is the rough draft of the module.
 It explains Inter-Rater-Reliability and provides the basis for the interaction used in ISLE.

+## References
+1. Connor Bryson began this analysis and acquired the data.
+2. data from ESPN